wiremoons/qpass/README.md

 ```

 Alternatively a copy of `qpass` can be compiled together with the _Deno_ binary
-to create a self contained _compiled_ standalone executable as the `qpass`
+to create a self-contained _compiled_ standalone executable as the `qpass`
 program:

 ```console